pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"raising-non-exception"+OR+"E0710")

 ### [E0711](#E0711) (notimplemented-raised)<a name="E0711"></a>
-NotImplemented raised - should raise NotImplementedError Used when NotImplemented is raised instead of NotImplementedError
+NotImplemented raised - should raise NotImplementedError.

+Used when NotImplemented is raised instead of NotImplementedError

 **:x: Incorrect code**